Phoenix LiveView Basics

 The light switch is the "Hello World!" of LiveView.

-We start with a fresh Phoenix application:
+Create a fresh Phoenix application:

-$ mix phx.new demo --live --no-ecto (1)
+$ mix phx.new demo --no-ecto (1)

 [...]

 Fetch and install dependencies?
-[Yn] (2)
+[Yn] Y (2)

 [...]